dashtaki/virta-charging-stations/README.md

 Regarding the `S` for `SOLID` I just tried to keep each function(component as a funstion as well) to just responsible for a single task.
-That's why I just created a separate component for every part and also keep the simple stupid ;)
+That's why I just created a separate component for every part and also keep it simple stupid.

 ### Browse-ability and bookmark-ability